Active sitting

-Active sitting occurs when seating allows or encourages the seated occupant to be active even whilst seated.
-Also referred to as dynamic sitting, the concept is that flexibility and movement while sitting can be beneficial to the human body and make some seated tasks easier to perform.
+Active sitting is the practice of enabling or encouraging movement while seated.
+It is also commonly known as dynamic sitting.
+The underlying notion highlights the advantages of incorporating flexibility and movement while sitting, as proponents suggest it can positively impact the human body while allowing the completion of certain tasks that require sitting.
+"Active sitting, consisting of modified chairs or stability balls, allows the body to stay dynamic while seated."
 One of the earliest forms of active sitting is the common rocking chair which allows forward and backward swaying motion.

 The concept of active sitting is gaining recognition, particularly among people whose work involves prolonged sitting.
-In the field of pediatric and adult rehabilitation, active or dynamic sitting is of growing interest to individuals who use wheelchairs and adaptive seating, such as children and adults with cerebral palsy and spinal cord injury.
+In the field of pediatric and adult rehabilitation, active sitting is of growing interest to individuals who use wheelchairs and adaptive seating, such as children and adults with cerebral palsy and spinal cord injury.

-Versus static sitting
+Active sitting versus static sitting

 Active or dynamic sitting is the opposite of static sitting.
 Static sitting occurs when seating is rigid, and results in sustained mechanical tissue loading.
 The bodily strain occurring with traditional rigid seating is widely thought to contribute to negative health effects.
 The human body is not well adapted for long hours spent sitting in a restrictive or constrained posture.
 In static sitting, the abdominal muscles may instinctively relax and even atrophy over prolonged periods of lessened physical activity.
 Furthermore, the prolonged postural loading of the spine while sitting, without natural movement and mobilization of the spinal joints, can reduce joint lubrication and increase stiffness, which can be detrimental to back health.
 Circulation, particularly of the legs, can be adversely affected as well.
 In fact, back pain and circulation discomfort are part of a growing avalanche of complaints which can be attributed in part to extensive static sitting.
 Additionally, sustained postures at a computer can place the upper back and neck muscles into positions of strain that, when combined with stress factors, contribute to muscle tension and resulting pain.
 The field of ergonomics recognizes that only in recent history is a large proportion of the human population sitting for long periods with little movement.
 The rising number of office jobs, as well as driving, contributes to the increased amount of static sitting that occurs.

 Furthermore, many wheelchair users are positioned in wheelchairs or other adaptive seating devices that result in a static body posture.
 Because of the reduced postural stability of these individuals, prolonged sitting may cause them to adopt a flexed spinal posture and posteriorly tilted pelvis.
 Because these individuals may be unable to physically reposition without considerable assistance, their bodies can be subject to considerable positional strain and immobility, with detrimental physical repercussions.
 Adverse health effects include the formation of pressure ulcers, low back pain, and lumbar immobility and joint stiffness.